trigger-corp/Forge-Documentation/source/modules/facebook.rst

 API
 ---

+.. _modules-facebook-authorize:

 ``facebook.authorize``
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 **Platforms: Mobile**

 Authorize the current user with Facebook, may show a login UI if new permissions are required, or a valid login token is not available (i.e. on first login).

+The ``audience`` parameter is only used on iOS (due to differences in the Facebook SDK), but can be passed in on Android to no ill effect.
+It should be one of:

+* "everyone" - by default, your app's updates are public
+* "friends" - by default, the user's friends can see your your app's updates
+* "only_me" - by default, just the user can see the updates
+* "none" - no one can see the updates by default

 The success callback will be called with information about the users access_token, you can store and use this token following the Facebook developer guidelines.

 .. js:function:: facebook.authorize([permissions, ]success, error)

     :param array permissions: An optional array of permissions to request
+    :param array audience: Optional string indicating who should see updates by default
     :param function(token_information) success: callback to be invoked when no errors occur
     :param function(content) error: called with details of any error which may occur